Google Shared Drive File Integration with Simpplr

 Note: As of the Laki release, you can enable multiple domains for your Google Drive and Google Calendar integrations with Simpplr.
 To learn more, see this article.

-1. Go to Manage > Manage application.
+2. Go to Manage > Application.

 6. Click Save.
 Google Drive is now integrated with Simpplr.